Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Experiments

+Fig. \ref{fig:Latent Result_4_task_15_8} demonstrates the effectiveness of selecting the goal dimension for the higher-level policy of our model.
+It reveals that smaller goal dimensions for the higher-level policy of our model lead to better performance.
+This trend suggests that the goal dimension of the higher-level policy of our model approaches the default goal dimension of HIRO's higher-level policy.
+LSP performs significantly worse than our model, underscoring the superiority of our model's flexibility in goal dimension.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-The importance of $a_{t,z}$ attracts our interest because it plays a role in dealing with the chronic issue of FDGM, which is a biased log-density issue.
-If it is replaced by goal $g_{t}$ instead of $a_{t,z}$ for the input of the conditional part, it would be interesting to see how much the performance of our model changes.
+The importance of $a_{t,z}$ is of particular interest due to its significant role in addressing the chronic issue of FDGM, specifically the biased log-density problem.
+To explore its impact on our model's performance, we investigate how replacing $a_{t,z}$ with the goal $g_{t}$ as the input to the conditional part affects the model's performance.